skhan521/MSDS/MSDS 401/R Assignments/Data-Analysis-Assignment-1.md

 distributional implications such as potential skewness and outliers.**

 ***Answer: The dataset contains 8 numeric variables, and 2 factor variables (Sex and Class).
-Sex has 3 factor levels: M,F, and I. Class has 5 factor levels: A1,A2,A3,A4,A5.
-Based off of the summary, I see a few potential outliers; the maximums of WHOLE,SHUCK,RINGS, and VOLUME are all greater than 1.5*IQR and have the potential to skew their histoggrams to the right **\*
+Sex has 3 factor levels: M, F, and I. Class has 5 factor levels: A1, A2, A3, A4, A5.
+Based off of the summary, I see a few potential outliers; the maximums of WHOLE, SHUCK, RINGS, and VOLUME are all greater than 1.5(IQR) and have the potential to skew their histograms to the right **\*

 (1)(b) (1 point) Generate a table of counts using SEX and CLASS.
 Add margins to this table (Hint: There should be 15 cells in this table plus